cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/Pe.rst

    Sets the capacity of this Pe in MIPS (Million Instructions Per Second).

    :param mipsCapacity: the MIPS capacity to set
-   :return: true if mipsCapacity > 0, false otherwise
+   :return: true if mipsCapacity is greater than 0, false otherwise

 setCapacity
 ^^^^^^^^^^^